Rhiwbina: History

 Until the 20th century the area remained rural, with few houses.
 The railway station opened in 1911, and the following year development began of Rhiwbina Garden Village, a new garden suburb based on a masterplan by Sir Raymond Unwin, one of the leading architects of the Garden city movement.
 The first 34 houses were built in 1913 and more were built from 1919 to 1923, occupying an area between Pen-y-dre and Lon Isa which became known as Rhiwbina Garden Village.
 It was designated as a Conservation Area in 1976.

-A focal point in Rhiwbina in the early 20th century was the "Rhiwbina Tea Gardens".
-Owned by the Smart family, it later became "Rhiwbina Motor Garages" in response to the rise of the motor car and subsequently the area's first video rental outlet in the early 1980s.
-The business was closed on the retirement of Cliff Smart in 1989 and the site is now occupied by the development of Clos Yr Ardd.
-This translates as Garden Close, in memory of the Tea Gardens, but there is little greenery left.

 Rhiwbina village centre is small compared to nearby Whitchurch and Birchgrove, but has in recent years undergone a revival, and is now a popular shopping destination for gifts and art.